 |Country||Absence rate||Latest data|

 |Members of the EU||4.7%||–|

-The data above provides a good overview of absenteeism in different geographies in the Western world.
+The data above provides a good overview of employee absenteeism in different geographies in the Western world.
 There is a clear distinction between absenteeism rates in the United States and Europe.
 The question that remains is: what would be a good absenteeism rate?
-How low can we get absenteeism in our organizations?
+How low can absenteeism be in our organizations?